zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |  Remainder Character                 |   CH     |  76           |    ```REMC, R1 A, R2```               |   GE         |

-The value in register R1 (the dividend) is divided by the 8-bit positive integer (the divisor) at the effective address and the nonnegative remainder is stored in register R1.
+The value in register R1 (the dividend) is divided by the 8-bit positive integer (the divisor) at the effective address and the non negative remainder is stored in register R1.
 The remainder is compared to zero to set the CCR.
 If the divisor is zero, the zero divisor exception occurs and register R1 is unchanged.